Feedback in Dynamical Systems

 For example, suppose each simulation writes a population trajectory to file.
 It would be possible after each simulation run to copy the output file to a new location, but this is again tedious and error prone.
 Two possible responses are either to alter the code to run the entire experiment and write all the resulting projections to a single file or to ensure that each parameterization produces a unique output file.
 For the moment, consider the latter.

 When a parameter changes across simulation runs, it should be possible to somehow link the parameterization to the output file.
-This course explores a number of approaches to this problem, but here is the simplest: specify the parameterization in the name of the output file.
+This book explores a number of approaches to this problem, but here is the simplest: specify the parameterization in the name of the output file.
 This eliminates one source of potential confusion in the analysis of the results of the initial simulation experiment.
 Any change in the value of the gmax parameter should automatically change the name of the output file.

-In the LogisticGrowth02 project, create an outfile variable that holds the path to the output file.
+In the LogisticGrowth03 project, create an outfile variable that holds the path to the output file.
 In the setup phase (e.g., in the setupFile activity), set the value of outfile to LogisticGrowth-gmax_{gmaxpct}.csv, where {gmaxpct} represents gmax as a percentage.
 (Multiply gmax by 100.)
 For example, when gmax is 0.03, the filename should be LogisticGrowth-gmax_3.csv.
 Modify the data export code to use this new filename.

 Revised Plot Code